 Where We Are Today

 Think of our world now.
-Now we have many who take up production, and many who remain ultimate users, but hardly few are there involved with familiarization and supply of goods and services.
-Reason is very clear, both transportation, and communication have become fairly simple tasks, given the progress we have made in such areas.
-If there are any, who still cling on to the old tasks of familiarization or supply of goods, they are looked down upon by our society, as someone who profiteers, called commission agents.
+Now we have many who take up production and many who remain ultimate users, but few are involved with familiarization and supply of goods and services.
+The reason why, is very clear: Both transportation and communication have become fairly simple tasks, given the progress we have made in such areas.
+If there are any who still cling on to the old tasks of familiarization or supply of goods, they are looked down upon by our society as profiteers, called commission agents.
 If things are in short supply, or if they are priced high, those following such professions stand to bear the brunt.

 Something similar is awaiting politicians.
-In yesterday’s world, people were neither educated enough, nor well informed about their rights and duties as a member of society.
-In fact, neither were they fully aware of their role in society, nor the society had crossed the evolving stage and reached a semblance of maturity with more or less defined roles for its members.
-Politicians came to fill that gap, and acted as a bridge between the citizenry which was fairly ignorant, and the arms of government which was at a distance from citizens.
+In yesterday’s world, people were neither educated enough nor well informed about their rights and duties as members of society.
+In fact, neither were they fully aware of their role in society, nor had the society crossed the evolving stage and reached a semblance of maturity with more or less defined roles for its members.
+Politicians came to fill that gap and acted as a bridge between the citizenry, which was fairly ignorant, and the arms of government, which was at a distance from the citizens.
 And that was a necessity.

 But in today’s world, things are different.
-People are educated enough, and well informed about the society, their rights and duties.
-There is no discernible gap between those governed and different arms of government, thanks to better communication and transportation.
-The populace being well read, closer ties exist between the ones governing and the ones governed.
-Politicians, hence have no role to play.
+People are educated enough and well informed about the society, their rights, and their duties.
+There is no discernible gap between those governed and the different arms of government, thanks to better communication and transportation.
+Since the populace is well read, closer ties exist between the ones governing and the ones governed.
+Politicians, hence, have no role to play.
 They are on their way to becoming unnecessary baggage.

 Signs of Change